DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-1-ect-related-early-career-framework-strands.md

 ## Subject and curriculum

-3.1 A school’s curriculum enables it to set out its vision for the knowledge, skills and values that its pupils will learn, encompassing the national curriculum within a coherent wider vision for successful learning.
+3.1 A school's curriculum enables it to set out its vision for the knowledge, skills and values that its pupils will learn, encompassing the national curriculum within a coherent wider vision for successful learning.

 _3b.
-Ensuring pupils’ thinking is focused on key ideas within the subject._
+Ensuring pupils' thinking is focused on key ideas within the subject._

 _3c.
 Working with experienced colleagues to accumulate and refine a collection of powerful analogies, illustrations, examples, explanations and demonstrations._